 Visa is the world's leader in digital payments.
 Our mission is to connect the world through the most innovative, reliable and secure payment network - enabling individuals, businesses and economies to thrive.
 Our advanced global processing network, VisaNet, provides secure and reliable payments around the world, and is capable of handling more than 65,000 transaction messages a second.
 The company's relentless focus on innovation is a catalyst for the rapid growth of connected commerce on any device.
 As the world moves from analogue to digital, Visa is applying our brand, products, people, network and scale to reshape the future of commerce.
 For more information visit usa.visa.com/about-visa.html, usa.visa.com/visa-everywhere/blog.html and @VisaNews.
 Copyright © 2022 The Ohio State University.
 All rights reserved.
 This publication provides general information and should not be used or taken as business, financial, tax, accounting, legal, or other advice, or relied upon in substitution for the exercise of your independent judgment.
 For your specific situation or where otherwise required, expert advice should be sought.
 The views expressed in this publication reflect those of the authors and contributors, and not necessarily the views of The Ohio State University or any of their affiliates.
-Although The Ohio State University believes that the information contained in this publication has been obtained from, and is based upon, sources The Ohio State University believes to be reliable.
-The Ohio State University does not guarantee its accuracy, and it may be incomplete or condensed.
-The Ohio State University makes no representation or warranties of any kind whatsoever in respect of such information.
+Although The Ohio State University believes that the information contained in this publication has been obtained from, and is based upon, sources The Ohio State University believes to be representation or warranties of any kind whatsoever in respect of such information.
 The Ohio State University accepts no liability of any kind for loss arising from the use of the material presented in this publication.